Luxury carmaker Jaguar launches first offroader

-Sister brand Land Rover has long built SUVs but Jaguar's first foray into the market with its crossover F-PACE marks the latest stage of an investment programme launched by Indian owner Tata (TAMO.NS), which bought both brands in 2008.
+Sister brand Land Rover has long built SUVs but Jaguar's first foray into the market with its crossover F-PACE marks the latest stage of an investment programme launched by Indian owner Tata, which bought both brands in 2008.

 Jaguar Land Rover has earmarked 3.6 billion pounds ($5.6 billion) for new vehicles and other capital expenditure for 2015-16 as it expands its range and overseas production with new plants due in Brazil and Slovakia alongside a manufacturing partnership in Austria.